-All students seeking admission to AIIAS must meet all admission requirements for graduate studies.
+All students seeking admission to AlIAS must meet all admission requirements for graduate studies.
 Steps in the application process include the following:

-- 1. Submit to the Admissions and Records Office the following documents for admission - a.
-A completed Application for Admission form via email with photo attach, and payment of the non-refundable application fee using online payment or wire transfer. - b.
-Official transcripts mailed directly to the Admissions and Records Office from the registrar of each college/university the student has attended.
+- 1. Submit to the Admissions and Records Office the following documents for admission: - a) A completed Application for Admission form via email with photo attached, and payment of the non-refundable application fee using online payment or wire transfer. - b) Official transcripts must be mailed directly to the Admissions and Records Office from the registrar of each college/university the student has attended.
 Applicants are advised to follow up to see that these have actually been sent.
 Students applying for doctoral programs must submit both undergraduate and graduate transcripts.
-If the original transcript is not in English, a certified literal translation should be attached to the original. - c.
-A scanned copy of college/university diploma(s) (with certified translation if not in English). - d.
-One digital photo in jpeg or two passport-size (2" x 2") photographs if submitted personally. - e.
-Passport bio-page copy or copy of Birth Certificate (in English) - f.
-Graduate Evaluation forms for the program applied to are to be given to two persons (not related to the applicant) who have interacted with the applicant in an academic or professional setting and are able to supply the information required.
+If the original transcript is not in English, a certified literal translation should be attached to the original. - c) A scanned copy of college/university diploma(s) (with a certified translation if not in English). - d) One digital photo in jpeg or two passport-size (2" x 2") photographs if submitted personally. - e) Passport bio-page copy or copy of Birth Certificate (in English) - f) Graduate Evaluation forms for the program applied to are to be given to two persons (not related to the applicant) who have interacted with the applicant in an academic or professional setting and are able to supply the information required.
 Some Seminary programs require three graduation evaluation forms.
-The individuals should complete the forms and email/post them directly to the

-Admissions and Records Office - the applicant should not have access to these documents.
-It is the responsibility of the applicant, however, to verify that the recommendation forms have been sent to AlIAS.

-- 2. Additional requirements.
-Some degree programs require a personal statement explaining the student's reasons for applying to the program.
+The individuals should complete the forms and email/post them directly to the Admissions and Records Office the applicant should not have access to these documents.
+It is the responsibility of the applicant, however, to verify that the recommendation forms have been sent to AIIAS. - 2.
+Additional requirements: Some degree programs require a personal statement explaining the student's reasons for applying to the program.
 Some programs also require a letter of verification of work experience.
 Forms will be provided as necessary.
-For information about specific degree requirements, see the requirements for that program. - 3.
-A Housing Application form is to be completed, when applicable, once the student is admitted to AIIAS (for students coming to the campus). - 4.
+For information about specific degree requirements, see the requirements for that program.

+- 3. A Housing Application form is to be completed, when applicable, once the student is admitted to AlIAS (for students coming to the campus). - 4.
 Financial arrangements are to be made to cover fees and tuition.
-Refundable international student deposits and/or dormitory rental/ maintenance deposits are required of all self-sponsored students before their arrival.
-(See Financial Information).
+Refundable international student deposits and/or student residence rental/maintenance deposits are required of all self-sponsored students before their arrival (See Financial Information, p.
+55).
 A sponsored student should request the sponsoring organization to complete the sponsorship authorization form and email it directly to the Admissions and Records Office.
 A self-sponsored student will complete a Declaration of Finances with a supporting bank statement showing sufficient funds to cover school expenses. - 5.
 Applicants must provide official document(s) if prerequisites for a degree program have been fulfilled for admission, according to the Admission Classifications section of this Bulletin (see prerequisites for the specific programs). - 6.
-Demonstrated English proficiency (see Admissions Requirements).
+Demonstrated English proficiency must be submitted prior to admission (see Admission Requirements, p.
+29). - 7.
 When all forms and documents have been received by the Admissions and Records Office, the program/department committee will assess the student's application and make a recommendation to the Academic Standards and Admissions Committee (ASAC).
-When an assessment is voted by ASAC, the student will receive notification from the Admissions and Records Office (see Admission Classifications).
+When an assessment is voted by ASAC, the student will receive notification from the Admissions and Records Office (see Admissions Classifications, p.
+32).

 The Admissions and Records Office will assist in providing necessary information for visa arrangements.
-Each student will receive a copy of their Admission Assessment and Program CheckSheet before beginning their program of study.
+Each student will receive a copy of their Admission Assessment and Program check sheet before beginning their program of study.